ilovejs/AlgorithmComplexity/README.md

 Annotations library for Java enables you to document algorithm complexity for your methods.

-It comes with an IntelliJ IDEA plugin which detects trivial algorithm complexity problems based on the annotations.
+It comes with an IntelliJ IDEA plugin which detects trivial algorithm complexity problems in your code based on defined annotations.

 ## Example: